Who knew that something as simple as upgrading the lights on your motorcycle could be so confusing?

 LED bulbs are not required to have an ECE approval mark or British Standard Mark.

-Therefore, headlamp conversions as of March 2021 are completely legal, providing the conversion meets all other requirements of the MOT testing procedure.
+Therefore, headlamp conversions as of March 2021 are entirely legal, providing the conversion meets all other requirements of the MOT testing procedure.

 Complete LED headlamps do require an ECE or British Standard Mark.

-LED lights are very bright, and therefore it is easy to dazzle other road users with a low wattage bulb.
+LED lights are very bright; therefore, it is easy to dazzle other road users with a low wattage bulb.

-The Road Vehicle Lighting Regulations Act states that motorcycles under 250cc need lighting setups to be of a minimum of 15 watts, a motorcycle over 250cc requires the minimum to be 30 watts.
+The Road Vehicle Lighting Regulations Act states that motorcycles under 250cc need lighting setups to be of a minimum of 15 watts; a bike over 250cc requires a minimum of 30 watts.